Lehi Hopoate: 2024

 Hopoate made his first grade debut at fullback in place of the injured Tom Trbojevic in his side's 26–20 victory over the Melbourne Storm at Brookvale Oval in round 12 of the 2024 NRL season.

 In round 19, Hopoate scored two tries for Manly in their 44-6 win over Newcastle.

 He played a total of 14 games for Manly in the 2024 NRL season, mostly on the wing, as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 Lehi Hopoate's form was such that at the 2024 Manly awards night he won the Ken Arthurson Rising Star Award as the clubs Rookie of the Year.
 Hopoate was then one of four Manly players named in the Tongan squad (along with Tolu Koula, Haumole Olakau'atu and Taniela Paseka) for the 2024 Pacific Championships.
 Playing at fullback, Hopoate made his test debut for Tonga on 18 October against Australia at Suncorp Stadium in Brisbane.
 The Kangaroos won the game 18–0.

 2025

 In February, Hopoate would extend his contract and be elevated into Manly's top 30 squad.
 In round 12 of the 2025 NRL season, Hopoate scored two tries for Manly in their upset 30-10 loss against Parramatta.

 Hopoate played 22 games for Manly in the 2025 NRL season as the club finished 10th on the table.

+2026

+Hopoate played 23 games for Manly in the 2026 NRL season and scored 19 tries as the club finished 9th on the table.